 Formula for finding a buyer

 No successor, no company transfer.
-The choice of successor is a crucial stage of the transfer process.
+The choice of a successor is a crucial stage of the transfer process.

 Does the successor come from within the family or do you need to find the right person outside the family?
-Most entrepreneurs handing over their business would like to pass it on to their daughter or son.
+Many entrepreneurs handing over their business would like to pass it on to their daughter or son.
 But this daughter or son still has to agree to accept the challenge.

-Transfer within the family does not always prevent the emergence of conflict and does not necessarily constitute the best variant in economic terms.
+Transfer within the family – (also known as FBO for "Family Buy-Out") – does not always prevent the emergence of conflict and does not necessarily constitute the best variant in economic terms.
 In fact, the emotional component can hinder an objective analysis.
 In many cases, the entrepreneur transferring their business demands a lot more from their descendant than from a third party.
+Conversely, they will more easily ignore the lack of skills of a successor from within the family in professional terms or in terms of managing the company, with a view to providing them with a job or keeping the company in the family.

-With an external transfer solution, it is possible that a person from management or an employee is suitable for the takeover.
-The advantage of a Management Buy Out (MBO) lies in the fact that these people know the specific features of the company and have had the opportunity to prove their knowledge and abilities as directors.
+With an external transfer solution, a person from management or an employee may be suitable for the takeover.
+This type of transfer is called MBO for "Management Buy-Out”.
+The advantage of an MBO lies in the fact that these people know the specific features of the company and have had the opportunity to prove their knowledge and abilities as directors.

 Training your successor